protontypes/open-sustainable-technology/.github/pull_request_template.md

 1. Issues labeled as **Good First Issue** will be visible on [ClimateTriage.com](https://climatetriage.com/).
 This is a great way to welcome new community members to your project.
 2. All new projects listed will be posted on our [Mastodon](https://mastodon.social/@opensustaintech) and [Bluesky](https://bsky.app/profile/opensustaintech.bsky.social) channel.

+- [ ] A human being reviewed this Pull Request before it was opened.

+Any pull requests for adding a new project that do not reuse our PR template will be closed.